SamScherf/dotfiles/README.md

 ### XBindKeys

-XBindKeys is started when x is started and uses alsautils to make the volume up and down buttons work
+XBindKeys is started by xinitrc and uses alsautils to make the volume up and down buttons work

+### Xmodmap

+Xmodmap is started by xinitrc and remaps the next/back buttons found near the arrow keys on my X200T to function as page up and page down buttons